WebediaGaming/react-nexus/README.md

 });
 ```

-## 3. Add Flux' dependancies on components
+## 3. Add Flux' dependencies on components
 By decorating each component with `deps()` method:​
 ```js
 export default deps(({ userId }) => ({